 At the other end of the production line, when it comes to shipping, smaller producers rely on carrier services such as FedEx or UPS to get their perishable cheeses reliably to customers in a timely fashion.
 As we all know, these costs have been driven up, too, due to the fluctuation in fuel prices.

 For imported artisan cheeses, the story is also fraught.
-While many established European cheesemakers do not have the same capital overheads associated with their new world counterparts, cheeses imported into the U.S. are subject to the vagaries of the Euro.
-During a recent conversation with California cheesemaker Ig Vella (see “Gold, War, & Prohibition” on p.
-50), he told me that he’s observed a direct correlation between increased sales of his cheese and the strength of the Euro against the dollar.
+While many established European cheesemakers do not have the same capital overheads associated with their New World counterparts, cheeses imported into the U.S. are subject to the vagaries of the Euro.
+During a recent conversation with California cheesemaker Ig Vella, he told me that he’s observed a direct correlation between increased sales of his cheese and the strength of the Euro against the dollar.